grncdr/wintersmith-siml/README.md

 "plugins" : [ "wintersmith-siml" ]
 ```

-Next, when you run `wintersmith build`, or `wintersmith preview`, files with `siml` as there extension will be rendered to HTML.
+Next, when you run `wintersmith build`, or `wintersmith preview`, files with `siml` as their extension will be rendered to HTML.

 Alternativly, you could run `wintersmith build --plugins wintersmith-siml`